OpenICT-Hanze/OpenICT-Checkin-Docs/docs/source/api.rst

 		}

-delCompetentieToUser
+/api/v1/delCompetentieToUser
-	Removes a competentie from a user
+	Removes a competentie from a user, Only allowed by admin user.
 	Expects:
 		id